sysfce2/godot-docs/classes/class_gltfdocumentextension.rst

 Part of the import process.
 This method is run after :ref:`_parse_image_data<class_GLTFDocumentExtension_private_method__parse_image_data>` and before :ref:`_generate_scene_node<class_GLTFDocumentExtension_private_method__generate_scene_node>`.

-Runs when parsing the texture JSON from the GLTF textures array.
+Runs when parsing the texture JSON from the glTF textures array.
 This can be used to set the source image index to use as the texture.

 .. rst-class:: classref-item-separator